Dobiasd/frugally-deep/FAQ.md

 As an example, please have a look at the definition of the `add_layer` class.

-In summary, the work needed to inject support for a custom layer from user land, i.e., without modifying the actual library, looks as follows:
+In summary, the work needed to inject support for a custom layer from userland, i.e., without modifying the actual library, looks as follows:
 - Create a new layer class, inheriting from `fdeep::layer`, like [so](https://github.com/Dobiasd/frugally-deep/blob/e3e1a6a2e011ef6255d6589a5ec0981c9d0ef1f9/include/fdeep/layers/add_layer.hpp#L16).
 - Create a new creator function for your layer type, like [so](https://github.com/Dobiasd/frugally-deep/blob/e3e1a6a2e011ef6255d6589a5ec0981c9d0ef1f9/include/fdeep/import_model.hpp#L594)